deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 ```

 ### Step 4: Test It
-Visit it in your browser or curl it

-Test the Architecture with using the ALB Link or
+Test the Architecture with using the ALB Link in browser or use curl in linux
 ```bash
 curl http://<YOUR-ALB-ADDRESS>
 ```